-A self taught abstract painter born in Norfolk in 1970, now living and working in Middlesex, I create works in a variety of media, mainly acrylics, gesso and gold to create atmospheric and deceptively understated pieces often on a large scale.
+A self taught abstract painter born in Norfolk in 1970, now living and working in Middlesex, I use a variety of media, mainly acrylics, gesso and metal leaf to create atmospheric and deceptively understated pieces often on a large scale.

 I started abstract painting during a long period of chronic ill health as it provided comfort.
 Feeling imprisoned in my own body, it followed that my mind, perhaps as a form of self-preservation 'hibernated', and abstract art became the obvious and indeed only form of self expression.